7wlr/Kira-Dueller-Hypixel-Bot/README.md

 ![alt](https://raw.githubusercontent.com/HumanDuck23/upload-stuff-here/main/KiraBanner.png)

 <h3 align="center" style="color: #ff4949">
-Duck Dueller has reached the end of active development.
-I might make updates sometimes, but official support has ended.
-<br><br>
-I will be collaborating on a new bot, keep checking back for a link to that.

 </h3>

 <h2 align="center">
-What is Duck Dueller?
+What is Kira?
 </h2>
-Duck Dueller is a free and open-source Hypixel Duels bot, designed to work for Forge 1.8.9!
+Kirar is a free and open-source Hypixel Duels bot, designed to work for Forge 1.8.9!
 It is planned to support many modes and is highly customizable!

 <h2 align="center">
    What gamemodes are supported?